miceviclab/home/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Goran Micevic, MD, PhD
-Department of Dermatology
-Yale School of Medicine
-333 Cedar Streer LCI 501
-New Haven, CT 06520
+# Come join us!

-If you are interested in a Postdoctoral, graduate or post-bacc position, please provide the following:
+Our team is expanding!
+If you are interested in a Postdoctoral, graduate or post-bacc position, please provide the following:<br>
-•	a cover letter presenting your own scientific interests
+•	a cover letter presenting your own scientific interests<br>
-•	curriculum vitae
+•	curriculum vitae<br>

 Please send your inquiry to Dr. Goran Micevic.
-More details at: https://miceviclab.github.io/postdoc-positions/ If you are interested in being part of the Pathology Graduate Program, please contact graduate.admissions@yale.edu, or visit the Yale Pathology website.
+More details at: https://miceviclab.github.io/postdoc-positions/<br>
+If you are interested in being part of the Pathology Graduate Program, please contact graduate.admissions@yale.edu, or visit the Yale Pathology website.